 A prosecutor may be willing to dismiss charges against you if the "victim," often called the "complaining witness" (CW), agrees that the case against you should be dropped.
-(If you threatened/touched someone, the CW is probably the person you threatened/touched.)
-If the CW agrees that you should not face charges for Assault, politely ask him or her to sign a document called a Statement of Non-Prosecution saying so.
+(If you got into a fight, the CW is probably the person whom you fought.)
+If the CW agrees that you should not face charges for Disorderly Conduct, politely ask him or her to sign a document called a Statement of Non-Prosecution saying so.
 If possible, have the CW's signature notarized.
 You can usually find a notary public at a bank, lawyer's office, or shipping center.
 TRLA may be able to help you with that process if you are eligible for our services.
 Even if you are not eligible, you may use the form in this guide.